 The Board of Directors is accountable and responsible for the overall oversight on Shariah governance structure, including the appointment of Shariah Committee members.
-The Board performs its oversight through various committees such as Audit & Examination Committee, and Shariah Committee.
+The Board performs its oversight through various committees such as Audit Examination Committee of Directors ("AEC"), Risk Management Committee of Directors ("RMCD") and Shariah Committee.